Scholarcy Library Terms of Service

 Software: our proprietary software which is used in the delivery of the Service;

-Subscription: your monthly access to the Service (and “Subscription” and “Subscribed” shall be interpreted accordingly);
+Subscription: your access to the Service during the Subscription Term (and “Subscription” and “Subscribed” shall be interpreted accordingly);

 Virus: any thing or device (including any software, code, file or programme) which may: prevent, impair or otherwise adversely affect the operation of any computer software, hardware or network, any telecommunications service, equipment or network or any other service or device; prevent, impair or otherwise adversely affect access to or the operation of any programme or data, including the reliability of any programme or data (whether by re-arranging, altering or erasing the programme or data in whole or part or otherwise); or adversely affect the user experience, including worms, trojan horses, viruses and other similar things or devices; and